Neo-Impressionism in Our Times

 survival of the fittest

-tells of the rest.
+tells the fate of the rest.

 "Impressionism means taking inspiration directly from nature, trusting your senses rather than what you think you know."- Michael McClure